opendaylight/docs/docs/release-notes/projects/yangtools.rst

 Major Features
 ==============

-Oxgeyn release marks the eightth release of YANG Tools components.
+Oxygen release marks the eighth release of YANG Tools components.
 The focus of this release was to clean up deprecated APIs and perform maintenance which requires breaking API compatibility -- hence producing a 2.0.x release train.